megamattzilla/iRules/SSLO_Multiple_Auth/README.md

-# Version 1.4
-New in version 1.4
-- Added variable initialization section so that all iRule table data times out when the idle timeout is reached for the user session (prod_idle_sec_timeout).
-- Added a no-auth domain whitelist to the SSLO_vip_target_vip_multiple_auth.tcl iRule.
-Added both exact match and wildcard data group lookups.
-See variables for reference to datagroup name.
-- Added checks to see if users fail to respond to the HTP 407 proxy auth and fail back to captive portal auth.
-- Added checks to see if users fail to redirect to the captive portal (servers that dont support captive portal) and fail back to no auth.
-- Added two variables to set the threshold for the 407 and captive portal checks.
-I had to set these fairly large to accommodate web browsers (Edge/IE) that send a large amount of HTTP requests when they first open.
-- Updated logging with "## action description ##" when traffic steering decisions are made per HTTP request.
-All other information logged is informational.

 ## This iRule allows you to perform multiple authentication methods (kerberos and then captive portal) with F5 SSL Orchestrator in Explicit Proxy interception.

 A manually created "front end" virtual server must exist to intercept explicit proxy HTTP requests before the SSL Orchestrator Explicit proxy virtual servers.